 And here’s what those awful bedsores look like:

 Unfortunately, the vast majority of big corporations are in it for the money, and they will hide or obscure the truth in favor of the almighty dollar.
-There may be a few true ethical brands, but they’re still killing animals.
-Whether they’re raised ethically or not, meat still causes health issues and, in my opinion, is still awful and disgusting.
+There may be a few true ethical brands, but they’re few and far between.

 Why The Heck Is Everyone Eating Meat If We Know All This?